chippr-robotics/chippr-agi/docs/_specs/01_introduction.md

+---
+layout: default
+lang: en
+title: "1.
+Introduction"
+permalink: /walkthrough/intro
+parent: walkThrough
+description: "Welcome to this ChipprAGI walkthrough!
+In this tutorial, we will demonstrate how to create a basic entity with two components, providing you with a hands-on understanding of ChipprAGI's capabilities.
+By the end of this tutorial, you will have a solid foundation in creating and managing entities, components, and systems within the ChipprAGI framework."
+---

 # Creating a Basic Entity with Two Components in ChipprAGI: A Walkthrough

-## Introduction

-Welcome to this ChipprAGI walkthrough!
-In this tutorial, we will demonstrate how to create a basic entity with two components, providing you with a hands-on understanding of ChipprAGI's capabilities.
-By the end of this tutorial, you will have a solid foundation in creating and managing entities, components, and systems within the ChipprAGI framework.

 In this walkthrough, we will create an entity representing a simple task with a title and description.
 The entity will have two components: